Jesshuan/Jedha-certification/README.md

 - Project n°4 : AT&T - Differents models in NLP DeepLearning (self-maded and imported) for SPAM SMS Classification

 - Project n°5 : Get arround - Data Engineering project for a pick-up car company.
 Dashboard for some analysis, Mlflow packaging for prediction models, and API production for mzchine learning usage.

+- Project n°6 : Predictions and monitoring for swiss protective forest - A colaborative profesional "end of course" project, in partnership with IFN institute.